 "Creative without a strategy is called ‘art’.
 Creative with a strategy is called ‘advertising’".— Jef I. Richards

 When you buy media, the goal is to find the right place, time, and context to deliver relevant ads to the target audience and increase conversion rates, sales, or brand awareness.
-At this stage media planning is essential.
+At this stage, media buying planning is essential.

 Now let's review the media buying steps one by one.